yardnsm/.config/README.md

 - [ ] Improve README, update pictures
 - [ ] Refactor
 - [ ] Add a check for 'tput' support in `spinner.sh`
 - [ ] Internet is slow.
-Add a script to automate rebooting of the router.
+Add a script to automate rebooting of the router?
 - [ ] Add an update task (software updates for mac, homebrew, npm..)
 - [ ] Add an indicator for background processes in the prompt
 - [ ] Add a log creation?